harrisoncramer/typeorm-typegrapqhl-api/README.md

 ## Development

 1. Define any additional development variables inside a `.env.development` file.
 By default, the `.env.development` file doesn't require any variables, but it must exist.
+2. Install your dependencies locally: `npm install`
-2. You can start up the server with the `./dock dev start` by using the supplied bash script.
+3. You can start up the server with the `./dock dev start` by using the supplied bash script.
 Alternatively, run the `docker-compose` command by hand: `PORT=1451 docker-compose -f docker-compose.dev.yml up` which will run your API locally, and expose it on `http://localhost:1451/graphql`

 ## Testing